arecker/cookbook/recipes/soups-and-stews/brown-stock.md

 Place the stock in the fridge overnight.
 In the morning, use a spoon to remove the solid layer of fat as well as any blotches of cloudy scum that have formed under the surface.

 ![](../images/brown-stock-fat.jpg)

+[^2]: the resulting beef tallow from this process makes a delicious replacement to any high smoke point oil, but I've found it doesn't always render out of neck bones